diericx/diericx.github.io/_posts/2017-07-28-emoji-tree.markdown

 }
 {% endhighlight %}

 I couldn't exactly just use this though; it would be super inefficient.
-If I wanted to look up a recipe, I would have to search the ENTIRE tree for an emoji just for it's children.
+If I wanted to look up a recipe, I would have to search the ENTIRE tree for an emoji, just so I could throw it's 3 (or less) children into an array.
 That's why I decided to convert the tree to a dictionary.

 #### Converting the tree to a dictionary (And an array)
-All I needed from this tree was a dictionary (Emoji character -> Emoji recipe array) and an array of all of the emoji sepperated by tier.
+All I needed from this tree was a dictionary holding the recipe for every emoji (Emoji character -> Emoji recipe array) and an array of all of the emoji sorted by tier.
 So I did a breadth first traversal of the tree and saved every emoji's recipe.
 I also added every emoji to an array and every time the traversal moved to another level, I marked that index as a new tier.
 Here's the code:

 {% highlight swift %}
 var currentTier = 0